Updated: April 6, 2018

 To which the whole group would nod in contemplative agreement.
-But no-one would ever explain why.
+It’s happened to me loads!
+But the thing is, no-one would ever explain why.
 It was just assumed that a coffee chain that had over ten million customers every day was actually kinda crappy.

-Well, they were right.
+Well, those people were right.
 Starbucks is bad.
 And I’m going to do my damn best to give a full and proper explanation.

 The major issue with Starbucks is that the coffee tastes bad.
 The processes used are seen as clearly inferior to anyone who knows the first thing about coffee.
 Or anyone who has tried a straight espresso from one of their branches.
 But at the same time it is an incredibly successful franchise.
-So, what’s the story?
+So, what’s the deal with that?

 The way I see it, the poor standard of their actual coffee is overlooked because people don’t have a great understanding of what good coffee tastes like.
 Let’s look at why.